9 schools vie for Battle of the Books title - Cayman Compass

 According to a press release on the competition, “This year was particularly challenging for students as the books they studied were from the 2019-2020 year, which was cancelled due to the Covid pandemic.
 Students and teachers showed their commitment by persevering until the final event last month.”

-The event was sponsored this year by Cayman Islands Information Professionals, the Parchment Family, Rotary Club of Cayman Sunrise, and the Cayman Islands Public Library Service.
+The event was sponsored this year by Cayman Islands Information Professionals, the Parchment Family, Rotary Club of Cayman Sunrise, the Cayman Islands Public Library Service, Fiji Water and Fruta Kids.

 Paul Robinson, chairman of CIIP and director of the CIPLS, said in the release, “After last year’s setback when we could not hold the event, it was wonderful to see so many student readers turn up.
 It is truly a tribute to all our students and their teachers that this competition is so well attended each year.
 As for their sponsors, we are just so happy to do our small part to promote what we know is an integral part of a student’s education.”